Project-Prism/Prism-OS/README.md

 # Prism OS

 Created on May 11th, 2021, 1:26 AM UTC-8
-Prism OS is a [Cosmos](https://github.com/CosmosOS/Cosmos) based operating system developed with C#.
-The operating system is a gui based operating system with a basic window manager and a mouse system. it also has basic networking as a (very buggy) file system
+Prism OS is a [Cosmos](https://github.com/CosmosOS/Cosmos) Based Operating System Developed With C#.
+It is Complete With a Basic 3D Rasteriser, HTML (incomplete), C# (incomplete), TAR (incomplete), Bitmap, and Targa parsers, A UI library, LZW Compression and Decompression, Large Graphics API, Event Sounds, And Much More.

 Website: https://project-prism.github.io/Prism-OS/index.html

-This project is made possible by Cosmos and the community around it, and we give a huge thanks to all of the developers that contribute to it.
+This Project is Made Possible by Cosmos and the Community Around it, We Give a Huge Thanks to All of the Developers that Contribute to and Support it, Our Work Would Not be Possible Without it.

 Have any problems?
 Found a bug?
 Just want to chat?
 [Join the discord](https://discord.gg/DdERgtGmF6)!